andrewcooke/choochoo/docs/impulse.md

     > python -m venv env

-Next enable that:
+Enable that:

     > souce env/bin/activate

 Your prompt should now show `(env)`.
 When you see that you're using the local copy of Python.
-You will need to do this whenevr you want to use Python and Choochoo.
+You will need to do this whenever you want to use Python and Choochoo.

 With all that preparation done, we can install Choochoo: